 Cholestyramine Side Effects

-More frequently reported side effects include: stomach pain, heartburn, constipation, dyspepsia, nausea, and vomiting.
+More frequently reported side effects include: heartburn, constipation, dyspepsia, nausea, vomiting, and stomach pain.
 See below for a comprehensive list of adverse effects.

 For the Consumer